ds5110/nemsis-911/markdown/DiscoveryRC.md

 ## Additional Notes

 - For additional help regarding setup or usage of the platform, consult the Discovery Cluster's training page: https://rc.northeastern.edu/support/training/

-Please update this document with relevant screenshots to further assist future students.